yochaigal/cairn/wip/2e/growth.md

 There are a many potential ways a PC can experience growth.
 The following is an inexhaustive list:

-- Injury by powerful entity or creature
+- Injury or contamination by a powerful entity or creature
 - Exposure to a powerful Relic
 - Advancement within a Faction
 - Resolution of a Bond or Omen
-- Discovery
-- Interaction
-- Completion
-- Solving
-- Victory
-- Learning
-- Looting
+- Changed a relationship with a being of great power
+- Interacted with something dangerous, and felt its punishment
+- Overcame a long-time woe
+- Succeeded or failed despite your natural talents

 ## Old Overview